 It can be hard to stop and take time for yourself, let alone time for your faith.
 This is why I’m a firm believer in bringing your faith into your everyday life and not just leaving it for ritual and Sabbat.
 Here are some ways that I’ve found helpful for me to reconnect with the Divine during times of chaos.

 - Make your morning routine matter.
-Instead of just rushing through the motions in the morning (or whenever, for that matter), be mindful about what your doing.
-Use your shower to not only physically cleanse you, but spiritually as well.
+Instead of just rushing through the motions in the morning (or whenever, for that matter), be mindful about what you’re doing.
+Use your shower to not only physically cleanse you but spiritually as well.
 Water is a powerful element and can do some major energetic work if you let it.
 Find ways to make your routine more magickal without adding extra time to what you have to do.
 Let your shower wash away any negativity that you might be holding on to!

 - Your drive doesn’t have to be boring.
 Depending on my mood, I basically blast my music in my car (as long as I’m the only one in it) on the way to work.
 Music is powerful to me, and there are a lot of songs that move me and give me that tingly feeling throughout my body.
 I have a station on my Pandora that plays a lot of good spiritual and Pagan music, including songs from Kellianna, Damh the Bard, and Erutan.
 It gives me a brief moment in time to sing along to the songs and give my praise to the Divine through song while doing something I already have to do.